ibm-cloud-docs/codeengine/configmap-secret-referencing.md

 9. Run a job that uses the `writerjob` job.
 Because the `writerjob` job was updated to reference both the `mydatabasesec` secret and the `mydatabasesec-writer` secret and both of these secrets include keys for `username` and `password`, the last referenced full secret `mydatabasesec-writer` overrides the  `mydatabasesec` secret.

-    For a jobrun to use the updated configuration of a job with the updates to its fully referenced secrets, run a new job.
-If you are using apps instead of a job, an application must be restarted to use the secret with the overridden keys.
+    For a job run to use the updated configuration of a job with the updates to its fully referenced secrets, run a new job.
+To update an app to use the updated secret, restart the app.

     ```
     ibmcloud ce jobrun submit --name writerjob2 --job writerjob
     ```
     {: pre}

-10. Display the logs of a running instance of the `writerjob2` jobrun.
-You can use the `jobrun get --name writerjob2` command to display details of this jobrun including the instances of the jobrun.
-Notice in the output the `username` and `password` keys of the `mydatabasesec-writer` secret overrode the keys of the `mydatabasesec` secret.
+10. Display the logs of a running instance of the `writerjob2` job run.
+You can use the `jobrun get --name writerjob2` command to display details of this job run, including the instances of the job run.
+Notice in the output that the `username` and `password` keys of the `mydatabasesec-writer` secret overrode the keys of the `mydatabasesec` secret.
 Secret values are added to the environment decoded.

     ```
     ibmcloud ce jobrun logs --instance writerjob2-0-0
     ```
     {: pre}

     **Example output**

     ```
     Logging job run instance 'writerjob2-0-0'...
     ...

     certificate=-----BEGIN CERTIFICATE--------
     asdf;aksjdflkajsdflkjasldkfjalskdjflaksjdflk
     -----END CERTFICIATE----------
     password=wxyz
     username=writer
     ...
     ```
     {: screen}

 ### Scenario B.  Override a fully referenced secret with a key reference
 {: #secretcm-reference-overfull-withkey-cli}